XenZoneGroup/Inn/README.md

 `npm run start`

+Note: if the start script fails, you may need to delete the node_modules folder before running `npm install` again.

 ### Feature Request

 For this interview, we've received a request for a new feature to add to this codebase.